 Only relevant documents for basic knowledge EASA approved Part-147 Basic Training Course or Certificate Module Certificates are accepted.
 Other Documents from other educational institutions outside the Netherlands will not be accepted.

 Click here for the application for a Part-66 AML.

 Click here for a licence transfer from another EU member state to the Netherlands.

 You can use the application form for a licence transfer and the application for a Part-66 AML.
-For questions and information, you can sent an email to NL.firstname.lastname@example.org or use the contact form.
+For questions and information, you can send an email to NL.email@example.com or use the contact form.

 The application will be processed within fifteen working days after receiving the payment, if it is complete and you meet the requirements to be issued a licence.

 Exemption measures due to coronavirus

 In response to the coronavirus EASA has set up a model to support Member States with support measures.
-The Dutch Human Environment and Transport Inspectorate (ILT) has used this model and issued a general exemption with reference ILT-2020-7619 on March 18, 2020.
+The Dutch Human Environment and Transport Inspectorate (ILT) has used this model and issued a general exemption with reference ILT-2020-7619.
 More information is given on the website of the Dutch Human Environment and Transport Inspectorate